 Should we adopt a senior pet?
 Here’s why they’re great

-At Forever Loved Pet Sanctuary, we have dogs that bust all those myths.
+At Forever Loved Pet Sanctuary, we have awesome senior dogs who bust all the myths.
 In fact we have a minor celebrity!
 Deuce is an 11-year-old Plott Hound mix, whom you can see competing on Animal Planet’s Dog Bowl II on Saturday, Feb.
 2 (check with your cable or satellite provider, as times may vary) with other senior dogs.

 Deuce is just one of our awesome dogs available for adoption.
 New to the Forever Loved Pet Sanctuary family is Tiko, a ten year old Applehead Chihuahua.
 She is sweet and gets along with other animals but can be an only pet too.
 We have other dogs who would make great companions and are available for adoption too.

 But why should you get your new best friend from Forever Loved Pet Sanctuary?

 Forever Loved Pet Sanctuary is 1 of 2 shelters in the Phoenix area whose mission it is to help senior pets